JeremyRand/namecoin.org/_posts/2017-09-13-raw-tx-api-refactoring.md

 ## What's wrong with Namecoin Core's raw transaction API?

 It's not raw enough!
-First off, the only name transactions it can create are `name_firstupdate`; it can't create `name_new` or `name_firstupdate` transactions.
+First off, the only name transactions it can create are `name_update`; it can't create `name_new` or `name_firstupdate` transactions.
 That rules out handling name registrations, and consequently means that anonymously registering names or controlling the fee for name registrations is a no-go.
 Secondly, it can't create `name_update` outputs with a higher monetary value than the default 0.01 NMC.
 That rules out pure name transactions.

 ## How are we fixing this?